hoffmangroup/segtools/doc/segtools.rst

 This command measures the base-wise or segment-wise overlap between segments in a segmentation and in an annotation.
-The primary output is a confusion matrix in which each row corresponds to one segment label, each column corresponds to one annotation label, and each cell indicates the amount of overlap between the corresponding pair of labels.
-In addition, the ability of each segment label to predict each annotation label is measured and summarized in a precision-recall plot and a confusion matrix heat map.

-Two types of confusion matrices are computed: base level and segment level.
-In the base level analysis, the entry in cell (i,j) is a ratio in which the numerator is the number of bases that are assigned the segment label i and the annotation label j, and the denominator is the total number of bases that are assigned segmentation label i.
-In the segment level analysis, the numerator is the number of segmentation segments with label i that overlap with annotation segments with label j, and the denominator is the total number of segmentation segments with label i.
+The primary output is a pair of confusion matrices, computed at the base level and the segment level.
+In each matrix, each row corresponds to one segment label, each column corresponds to one annotation label, and each cell indicates the amount of overlap between the corresponding pair of labels.
+In the base level matrix, the entry in cell (i,j) contains the number of bases that are assigned the segment label i and the annotation label j.
+In the segment level matrix, cell (i,j) contains the number of segmentation segments with label i that overlap with annotation segments with label j.

+In addition to the matrices of counts, the command produces two corresponding heat maps in which each row is normalized to sum to 1.

+Finally, base-level and segment-level precision-recall plots are produced, summarizing the ability of each segment label to predict each annotation label.

 .. include:: _build/cmdline-help/segtools-overlap.help.txt